Leading terms of anticyclotomic Stickelberger elements and p-adic periods: Quaternionic Stickelberger elements

 \subsection{Local norm relations}

-This section contains all local computations that we need to prove norm relations between Stickelberger elements of different moduli and functional equations.
-If the prime under consideration is split in $E$, explicit versions of the following computations are given in a previous work of the authors (see \cite{BG}).
+This section contains all local computations that we need to prove norm relations between Stickelberger elements of different moduli and functional equations for Stickelberger elements.
+If the prime under consideration is split in $E$, explicit versions of the following computations are given in \cite{BG}.
 Most local norm relations were already proven by Cornut and Vatsal in Section 6 of \cite{CV}.